kinnala/scikit-fem/docs/listofexamples.rst

 .. plot::
    :caption: The solution of Example 14.

-   from docs.examples.ex14 import basis, u from skfem.visuals.matplotlib import plot plot(basis, u, shading='gouraud', colorbar=True, levels=5)
+   from docs.examples.ex14 import visualize visualize()

 See the `source code of Example 14 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex14.py>`_ for more information.